-What’s it: Monetarist school of thought is one of the mainstream macroeconomic thought.
-It believes that money supply is the primary determinant of economic growth.
-Those who hold this view we call monetarists or monetary economists.
+The Monetarist school of thought is a mainstream macroeconomic thought.
+It believes that the money supply is the primary determinant of economic growth.
+Those who hold this view are monetarists or monetary economists.

 Ultimately, interest rates influence decisions, such as consumption and investment.
-Some household purchases rely on bank loans, as well as investments by businesses.
+Some household purchases rely on bank loans, as do business investments.

 Monetary policy affects the amount of money circulating in the economy.
 During periods of weak growth, policymakers should increase the money supply.
 And, during an economic boom, policymakers reduce the money supply, thereby slowing the inflation rate.